Grigory Sokolnikov: Opposition to Stalin

 On 5 September 1925, Sokolnikov signed the unpublished 'Platform of the Four', a joint protest by Zinoviev, Kamenev, and Lenin's widow, Nadezhda Krupskaya against Stalin's leadership.
 His decision seems to have been more personal than political, because politically he was on the right of the party, whereas Zinoviev and Kamenev were about to join Trotsky in the United Opposition.
 He appears to have been motivated by mistrust of Stalin, and friendship with Kamenev.

 Even while publicly aligned with the opposition, he continued to argue that agricultural output had to be increased before industry could be expanded, and that consumer goods should be imported to give the peasants an incentive to take their produce to market.
 He was also openly dismissive of the figures produced by Gosplan, believing that 'state capitalism' properly managed would be more efficient that a centrally planned economy.

 According to historian, Hiroaki Kuromiya, Stalin pleaded with Sokolnikov, not to discuss Lenin’s testament at the 15th party Congress.

-In October 1926, the six principal leaders of the opposition, including Sokolnikov, signed a promise to follow the party line in future.
-He kept to this line, unlike the others but was removed from the Politburo nonetheless, in January 1926, while being allowed to retain his membership of the Central Committee.
-In the same month, he was removed from the post of People's Commissar for finance, and appointed Deputy Chairman of Gosplan, despite his well known scepticism about the value of central planning.
+On January 16, 1926, Sokolnikov was removed as People’s Commissar for finance as part of a campaign to disempower the Zinoviev Opposition and transferred to Gosplan, where he was a vice chairman.
+After reaffirming his willingness to support the party line, he was allowed to retain his membership of the Central Committee, however.
+In the same month, he was removed from the post of People's Commissar for finance, and appointed Deputy Chairman of Gosplan.
 In spring 1926, he was sent on a trade mission to the US, which aborted when he was denied a visa.